phuongflexible/flight-management-system-/README.md

 - Install everything according to file requirements.txt .
 - Create a database in MySQL and declare the database's name and password of MySQL in file __init__.py.
 Fill in:
   "mysql+pymysql://root:%s@localhost/_database's name_?charset=utf8mb4" % quote ("_password_")
+- Run file models.py to download data into database in MySQL.
+- Run file index.py to run the project.
+## Project status
+This project is complete.